NikhilKattaguri/Retail_Sales_Analysis-MySQL-BTC/README.md

 ## 📊 Project Overview

-This project analyzes retail sales data using SQL to answer a series of real-world business questions.
+This project analyzes retail sales data using SQL to answer **19 real-world business questions**.

 The analysis covers: